ewyser/ep2DeJu/README.md

 # ***ϵp2DeJu*** #
 ## **Description**
 This is a small Julia project and an implementation of the mechanical solver [ep2-3De v1.0](https://github.com/ewyser/ep2-3De) (written in C and CUDA C) in the Julia language.
-It solves explicit elasto-plastic problems within a finite deformation framework, i.e., logarithmic strains and kirchoff stresses, using the material point method with cubic B-Spline shape functions (instead of GIMP formulation in the original ``ep2-3De v1.0``).
+It solves explicit elasto-plastic problems within a finite deformation framework, i.e., logarithmic strains and kirchoff stresses, using the material point method with cubic b-spline shape functions (instead of gimp formulation in the original ``ep2-3De v1.0``).

 <p align="center">
   <img src="docs/img/epII.png" width="400"/>